cloudfoundry/community/elections/2023/Paketo-TSC/README.md

 ## Voting Process

-The 2023 Paketo Buildpacks TSC election will be conducted using a [CFF-managed instance](https://elections.cloudfoundry.org) of [Elekto](https://elekto.dev), a CNCF infrastructure project that implements Condorcet ranked-choice voting using the Schulze method.
+The 2023 Paketo Buildpacks Steering Committee election will be conducted using a [CFF-managed instance](https://elections.cloudfoundry.org) of [Elekto](https://elekto.dev), a CNCF infrastructure project that implements Condorcet ranked-choice voting using the Schulze method.
 Elekto relies on GitHub for user identity and authentication, which better matches how members interact with the Cloud Foundry community on a day-to-day basis than the email identity that the [Condorcet Internet Voting